Why Google Trends is one of the best product research & eCommerce tools

 stuffed-toy-vs

-From here, we’ll first confirm they are the same thing by searching them on Google (they are), then compare their trajectories on Google Trends.
+From here, first confirm they are the same thing by searching them on Google (they are), then compare their trajectories on Google Trends.

 stuffed-animal-comparisons

 With Glimpse, an extension that enhances Google Trends, this process is even easier.
-The Topic Map shows related topics, and the “Vs” section in People Also Search highlights the most common comparisons, helping us spot opportunities to refine our listings and capture more sales.
+The Topic Map shows related topics, and the “Vs” section in People Also Search highlights the most common comparisons, helping spot opportunities to refine listings and capture more sales.

 Try it yourself: Enter your core keywords into Google, followed by “vs”, and see what pops up.
 Then, compare search interest in those terms to your current terminology and ensure you have related variations in your product listings.